Denhac/denhac-official-docs/sigs/sig-cnc-charter.md

 * Maintenance and upkeep of member-owned CNC machines that aren't for use by denhac members
 * Member-owned materials
-* Disciplinary measures such as removal of CNC authorization or related privileges
 * Anything not specifically listed as In-Scope, or as determined by the SIG Leads

 ## Organization Management